Bernardo-MG/Tabletop-Punkapocalyptic-Core/readme.md

-# Tabletop's Punkapocalyptic Core library
+# Tabletop's Punkapocalyptic Model
-Default implementation of the Punkapocalyptic's API extension for the library for the Tabletop project.
+Default implementation of the Punkapocalyptic's Model API.

 ### Webpage
 Currently the project has no webpage.